ED 610 Unmaking the Adult Learner: Adult Education from Training to Empowered Possibility

 Each week I ask that you respond to the content at hand.
 Your consideration of the ideas we encounter will show evidence of an understanding of the foundations of andragogy, the unique traits of adult learners, and instructional design.

 How Many Responses and When?

-I will ask that you submit your responses to questions on three different occasions.
-A couple of times during the term and once at the end of the course.
+I will ask that you submit your responses to questions on two different occasions during the term.

 The dates I ask that you submit your responses are staggered with submissions from my other classes.
 So it is easier for me if you are able to send me your responses on the dates listed.
 If I receive responses late it is difficult for me to respond as thoroughly to your work as I would like.
 But I am well aware that life happens and sometimes we all need a little extra time.
 I do, however, have a final date and time that I have to submit my grades to the registrar though–even if we all need a little more time

 Each set of responses submitted = 25% (x 2 = 50%)